 the source-pixel centres in the image-plane and ray traces them to the source-plane.

 The source pixel-grid is therefore adapted to the mass-model magnification pattern, placing more source-pixel in the highly magnified regions of the source-plane.

-How the source reconstruction calculates the flux-values of the source pixels when it performs the reconsturction.
+How the source reconstruction determines the flux-values of the source it reconstructs.

-The Bayesian framework employed to choose an appropriate level of smoothing and avoid overfitting noise.
+The Bayesian framework employed to choose the appropriate level of regularization and avoid overfitting noise.

-Regularizationschemes that adapt to the source galaxy being reconstructed.
+Advanced pixelizations that adapt their properties (e.g. the source pixel locations) to the source galaxy being reconstructed.